-While we often think that people come to the Rainforest Inn for the exotic location, or the experience of nature, or just as an escape from ordinary life, we have to believe that one of the things our guests appreciate most about our Inn is the breakfast we serve every morning.
-Lulled to sleep by the sound of rain and the coqui frogs, what could be better than a hot, fresh, healthy, and undeniably scrumptious meal waiting for you the next day, just footsteps from your door?
+We often think that people come to the Rainforest Inn for the exotic location, or the experience of nature, or just as an escape from ordinary life, but we have to believe that one of the things our guests appreciate most about our Inn is our breakfast.
+After being lulled to sleep by the sound of rain and the coqui frogs, what could be better than a hot, fresh, healthy, and undeniably scrumptious meal waiting for you just footsteps from your door?

 We know that you only have so much time on the island, and while a part of you will probably just want to relax on the property, we would hope our daily vegetarian breakfasts will fill you up with the good stuff you’ll need for the day ahead, be it surfing at Luquillo beach, or tackling our semi-challenging Lost Machete hike.
 We offer one boutique breakfast item daily, but if your tastes are on a different wavelength, or if you have allergies, are vegan, gluten-free, or otherwise we’d be happy to afford you perhaps a less lavish, but still delicious alternative.